 Although divorce tends to bring out the worst in partners, it’s important to avoid confrontations and verbal altercations with your co-parent in the presence of your children.
 It’s also critical not to speak poorly of your co-parent to your children.

-One of the most important things you can do during a child custody case is not bringing your children into your marital disagreements or talking badly about the other parent to your children.
+One of the most important things you can do during a child custody case is not to bring your children into your marital disagreements or talk badly about the other parent to your children.
 The court will look more favorably on the parent who is more able to take the high road toward the other co-parent.

 3. Neglecting Support Payments or Other Parental Responsibilities